Carver Elementary School

 Designed to accommodate the school’s Response to Intervention program, the spine contains small group rooms which are used throughout the day to teach specific skills, as well as teacher workspace, support areas, story nooks, whole grade gathering areas, and public core spaces.
 Between each academic wing and the spine are project areas with flexible space that can be used for collaborative, hands-on projects by each grade level.

-Targeted to meet NE-CHPS standards, the high performance school design includes flooring made from natural, durable materials, an air quality system that utilizes tempered air as a more energy-efficient alternative to air conditioning, triple-glazed windows and an extensive storm water infiltration design.
+The high performance, NE-CHPS certified school design includes flooring made from natural, durable materials, an air quality system that utilizes tempered air as a more energy-efficient alternative to air conditioning, triple-glazed windows and an extensive storm water infiltration design.